d5k1y02/nibbler-2.3.1/README.md

 This is a modified version of nibbler for use with my piece type prediction algorithm.
+I did not create this ui, just modified it.
 You can find the original here: https://github.com/rooklift/nibbler